 Frankenstein Silhouette Cake

-We are on the cusp of October, so I figure it’s okay to start rolling out all the spooky, haunted, pumpkin-spiced, orange and black treats in any order or combination thereof.
+It’s October, so I figure it’s okay to start rolling out all the spooky, haunted, pumpkin-spiced, orange and black treats in any order or combination thereof.
 Lately I’ve been drawn to monsters from classic literature, so a Frankenstein’s Monster cake seemed like a good place to start!

 I love black silhouette technique on white-frosted cakes.
 You may remember my Portrait of Poe red velvet cake from years ago, or last year’s Scary-Good Skeleton Cake for the Etsy Journal.
 I’m happy to add this green monster cake to the roster and perhaps someday a proper Nosferatu!